-After 60 credits of study (GradCert) you will be able to demonstrate:
+After 60 credits of study (PGCert) you will be able to demonstrate:

-- K1.
-The philosophical principles, theories and policy drivers that underpin specialist practice and the complexities of professional, ethical and legal perspectives. - K2.
-Complex reasoning, critical thinking, problem solving, reflection and analysis to inform your holistic assessments, clinical judgements and decisions using evidence-based approaches. - K3.
-Knowledge and understanding of the anatomy and physiology relating to common medical presentations of illness and associated assessment strategies to maximise health outcomes.
+K1.
+The philosophical principles, theories and policy drivers that underpin specialist practice and the complexities of professional, ethical and legal perspectives.

+K2.
+Complex reasoning, critical thinking, problem solving, reflection and analysis to inform your holistic assessments, clinical judgements and decisions using evidence-based approaches.

+K3.
+Comprehensive knowledge and understanding of the anatomy and physiology relating to common medical presentations of illness and associated assessment strategies to maximise health outcomes.

-After 120 credits of study (GradDip) you will be able to demonstrate:
+After 120 credits of study (PGDip) you will be able to demonstrate:

-- K4.
-The use of systematic approaches for the assessment and management of risk to individuals and family carers and strategies for prioritising and managing complex situations. - K5.
-The use of key theories and concepts to support innovative approaches to the leadership and management of teams and the development of collaborative and effective working partnerships. - K6.
-Working across professional, organisational and system boundaries and proactively developing and sustaining new partnerships and networks to influence and improve healthcare outcomes. - K7.
-Development of self and others through education, research and the use of audit of your own practice and that of others
+K4.
+Comprehensive knowledge and understanding of systematic approaches for the assessment and management of risk to individuals and family carers and strategies for prioritising and managing complex situations.

+K5.
+Critical analysis and evaluation of key theories and concepts to support innovative approaches to the leadership and management of teams and the development of collaborative and effective working partnerships.

+K6.
+High level of knowledge and its application to work across professional, organisational and system boundaries and proactively developing and sustaining new partnerships and networks to influence and improve healthcare outcomes.

+K7.
+High level of emotional intelligence to develop self and others through education, research and the use of audit of your own practice and that of others.